Trusted Houston Litigation Attorneys & Lawyers

 Most people think that litigation automatically goes to trial work, but the litigation process begins long before the primary witness is called to testify.
 In fact, the vast majority of litigated cases never reach the inside of a courtroom.

-For those looking to determine if a legal matter falls within the category of litigation, consider whether a lawsuit would solve the matter.
-If so, the case qualifies as litigation, and Litigation Lawyers practicing in this area should be retained.
-If there is no potential for a lawsuit, because there is no controversy or because all of the parties are in agreement, then the issue cannot be described as litigation.
-Most non-litigation matters, such as property sales, estate planning, business formations, etc., are handled by attorneys practicing “transactional” law.
+For those looking to determine if a legal matter falls within the category of litigation, consider whether a lawsuit would solve the issue.
+Most non-litigation issues, such as property sales, estate planning, business formations, etc., are handled by attorneys practicing “transactional” law.

-If you need legal assistance from one of our Houston litigation law attorneys , fill out our form on this page or call us at 713-510-7100.
-Take advantage of our Free Consultation! by contacting us today.
+Do you need legal help from one of our Houston litigation law attorneys?
+We can refer you to Houston litigation law lawyers in Texas.
+Fill out our form on this page or call us.
+Request your free consultation by contacting us today.